NC Medicaid: To Revise or Not to Revise, That Is the Question!

 “Go, bid the soldiers shoot.”

-Posted on March 7, 2014, in Administrative Law Judge, Administrative Remedies, Appeal Rights, Audits, DHHS, Division of Medical Assistance, DMA Clinical Policy 3C, Extrapolations, Fraud, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, OAH, Office of Administrative Hearings, PACT Forms, Personal Care Services, Post-Payment Reviews, Service Notes, Tentative Notices of Overpayment and tagged Administrative Law Judge, Amending Medicaid Documents, Audit, DHHS, Division of Medical Assistance, Fraud, Health care provider, Medicaid Audits, Medicaid Reimbursments, Medicaid Services, North Carolina, PACT Forms, Service Notes, Tentative Notice of Overpayment.
+Posted on March 7, 2014, in Administrative Law Judge, Administrative Remedies, Appeal Rights, Division of Medical Assistance, DMA Clinical Policy 3C, Extrapolations, Fraud, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Audits, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, NC, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, PACT Forms, Personal Care Services, Post-Payment Reviews, Service Notes, Tentative Notices of Overpayment and tagged Administrative Law Judge, Amending Medicaid Documents, Audit, Division of Medical Assistance, Fraud, Health care provider, Medicaid Audits, Medicaid Reimbursments, Medicaid Services, NC DHHS, North Carolina, PACT Forms, Service Notes, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.